Avaray/dav.one/src/content/article/how-to-run-stable-diffusion-locally/index.md

 - You don't need to install requirements manually.
 - You can have multiple UIs installed at the same time and share models between them.
 - Has model browser that allows you to download models directly.

+## LynxHub

+[LynxHub](https://github.com/KindaBrazy/LynxHub) is another Multi-Platform Package Manager for Stable Diffusion.
+Released in August 2024.
+Basically it does the same thing as [Stability Matrix](/how-to-run-stable-diffusion-locally#stability-matrix).
+Has a bit different features and UI.

 ## Docker